Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

-In this article, we'll take a look at the advantages and disadvantages of this practice, both for the company and for the sales reps!
+In this article, we'll take a look at the advantages and disadvantages of commission clawbacks, both for the company and for the sales reps!

-Next, we'll look at the different calculation methods available, illustrating them with a concrete example.
+Next, we'll look at the different clawback calculation methods available, illustrating them with a concrete clawback example.
 Finally, Qobra's experts will give you their clawback tips and best practices.

 1. What is clawback?

-Clawback is a clause authorizing the company to recover all or part of a commission from an employee, with or without interest, and under certain conditions specified in the letter of objectives.
+What is a clawback?
+A clawback is a clawback provision authorizing the company to recover all or part of a commission from an employee, with or without interest, and under certain conditions specified in the letter of objectives.

-Once included in the letter of objectives, this clause is generally non-negotiable, although any amount recovered must be justified by the company.
+Once included in the letter of objectives, this clawback clause is generally non-negotiable, although any amount recovered must be justified by the company through a clawback letter.

-It is also used by some companies in the event of cancelation or termination of a contract within a specific period, which must be included in the commission recapture clause.
+It is also used by some companies in the event of cancellation or termination of a contract within a specific clawback period, which must be included in the commission clawback agreement.
+This practice is common in B2B sales compensation structures.

 2. The benefits of clawback

 At first glance, the clawback system seems to be advantageous for the company, but much less so for the sales reps.
-So let's take a closer look at the positive consequences of clawback for both employer and employee.
+So let's take a closer look at the positive consequences of what is clawback for both employers and sales reps.

 Protect the company from potential financial loss

-Generally speaking, employees receive variable commissions when they contribute to generating sales for their company.
+Generally speaking, employees receive variable commissions when they contribute to generating sales for their company through sales compensation plans.
 On this basis, they are paid a percentage of these sales.

 Ultimately, if this revenue is not generated, the company will suffer a loss because it has had to pay a commission for a deal that was not completed.
-If this financial loss is caused by the sales rep for one of the reasons set out in his letter of objectives (fraud, short-term termination of the contract, etc.), the recovery clause enables the company to recover the commission paid.
+If this financial loss is caused by the sales rep's actions, clawback payments protect the company from these losses.

-The commission recovery clause guides companies towards sustainable growth, which benefits both the company and its employees.
+The commission clawback clause guides companies towards sustainable growth, which benefits both the company and its employees.

 Legal protection for the company

-In the event of inappropriate behavior on the part of an employee on a sale where they receive commission, clawback offers the company legal grounds to protect itself legally and claim reimbursement or even compensation with interest.
+In the event of inappropriate behavior on the part of an employee on a sale where they receive commission, clawback offers the company legal grounds to protect itself legally and claim reimbursement of the commission paid.

-Generally speaking, commission recoupment is rarely used for this purpose.
+Generally speaking, commission clawback is rarely used for this purpose.
 However, it does act as a deterrent to sales reps tempted to commit fraud.

 Encouraging sales reps to build customer loyalty